Sanofi and GSK delay COVID-19 vaccine, marking setback for global fight | Health

 "The study will include a proposed comparison with an authorized COVID-19 vaccine," the company said, declining to give further details on this.
 "If data are positive, a global Phase III study could start in Q2 2021.
 Positive results from this study would lead to regulatory submissions in the second half of 2021, hence delaying the vaccine's potential availability from mid-2021 to Q4 2021."

 The two companies said they had "updated governments and the European Commission where a contractual commitment to purchase the vaccine has been made".
-BRITAIN JUMPS AHEAD
+The EU Commission declined to comment on the impact of the delay on the contract negotiated with Sanofi.
+Under the bloc's contract signed in September, EU states are not obliged to buy the vaccine, unlike deals signed with other vaccine makers which require stricter commitments from European governments.